michaelsauter/crane/README.md

 Lift containers with ease

 ## Overview
-Crane is a little tool to orchestrate Docker containers.
-It works by reading in some configuration (JSON or YAML) which describes how to obtain images and how to run the containers.
+Crane is a tool to orchestrate Docker containers.
+It works by reading in some configuration (JSON or YAML) which describes how to obtain images and how to run containers.
 This simplifies setting up a development environment a lot as you don't have to bring up every container manually, remembering all the arguments you need to pass.
 By storing the configuration next to the data and the app(s) in a repository, you can easily share the whole environment.

 ## Installation
 The latest release can be installed via: